How to pre-order EA Sports FC 24, the first post-Fifa game

 Platforms and cross play: What platforms can you play ‘EA Sports FC 24’ on?

 EA Sports FC 24 will be playable on PC, PS5, PS4, Xbox Series X and S and Xbox One.
-It will also be available on Nintendo Switch, but like Fifa 23, it will be a pared back legacy version of the game.
-EA has also announced that you will be able to play FC 24 cross-platform, meaning that Xbox gamers can play against PS5 and PC gamers, and vice versa.
+For the first time, it will also be available on Nintendo Switch in a full non-legacy format, with the same Frostbite engine, the same rosters, the same PlayStyles and modes, and yes, even Volta.
+You’ll only miss out on HyperMotion and cross-platform play.
+Win!

+FC 24 is playable cross-platform between Xbox gamers, PS5 gamers and PC gamers, but Switch gamers will have to play against their mates locally.

 ‘EA Sports FC 24’ release date